-The Family and Medical Leave Act (FMLA) and Employee Rights
+The Family and Medical Leave Act (FMLA) & Employees' Legal Rights

 The Family and Medical Leave Act (FMLA) is a federal law that was enacted to allow employees to address certain important needs without losing job security.
 The FMLA is a federal law that allows eligible employees of covered companies to take leave that is not paid but protected, based on particular reasons related to family or personal medical issues.